SALSA-RL: Stability Analysis in the Latent Space of Actions for Reinforcement Learning: Method

-While formal global stability of linear time-varying systems depends on the joint spectral radius (JSR) of the operator sequence $\{I + \mathbf{A}_t\}$~\cite{jungers2009joint}, computing the JSR is generally infeasible when $\mathbf{A}_t$ is state-dependent and varies continuously across time. \methodName{} instead performs stability diagnostics locally at fixed state snapshots using the spectral radius of $\mathbf{A}_t$, offering a tractable and interpretable view of action evolution in specific regions of state space.
-Indeed, one may use this formulation to assess the spectral properties of the latent dynamics for various state-action combinations \emph{before deploying any pretrained agent}.
+While formal global stability of linear time-varying systems depends on the joint spectral radius (JSR) of the operator sequence $\{\mathbf{I} + \mathbf{A}_t\}$~\cite{jungers2009joint}, computing the JSR is generally infeasible when $\mathbf{A}_t$ is state-dependent and varies continuously across time. \methodName{} instead performs stability diagnostics locally at fixed state snapshots using the spectral radius of $\{\mathbf{I}+\mathbf{A}_t\}$, offering a tractable and interpretable view of action evolution in specific regions of state space.
+Indeed, one may use this formulation to assess the spectral properties of the latent dynamics for various state-action combinations before deploying any pretrained agent.
+At each time step, the following is computed: